tiprankstipranks

 Our global operations subject us to risks that may harm our operations and financial results.

-In 2023, 63% of our product revenue was generated from sales to customers outside the United States.
-We have significant personnel, property, equipment and operations in a number of countries outside of the United States, including China, Germany, Hungary, North Macedonia, Mexico, South Korea, Czech Republic, Ukraine and Vietnam and are investing in a manufacturing facility in Morocco.
-Our exposure to the risks described below is substantial.
-We also derive a significant portion of revenues from Europe and Asia and conduct certain investing and financing activities in local currencies.
-In addition to the general risks relating to our operations, our international operations are subject to unique risks inherent in doing business abroad, including: ?exposure to local economic, political, social and labor practices and conditions;?different, complex and continuously changing local laws and regulations and enforcement thereof;?changes in government leadership;?compliance with the requirements of an increasing body of applicable anti-bribery and anti-corruption laws, including compliance by any acquired companies;?increases in costs of and disruptions in international shipping related to global conflicts and environmental conditions;?increases in duties, tariffs and taxation on our products related to U.S. trade disputes, trade restrictions, potential trade wars and other global conflicts;?exposure to infectious disease and epidemics, including the effects on our business operations, and those of our customers and suppliers, in geographic locations impacted by an outbreak;?violence and civil unrest (including acts of terrorism, drug-cartel related and other forms of violence and outbreaks of war);?expropriation, nationalization or other protectionist activities;?currency exchange rate fluctuations and currency controls;?local business and cultural factors that differ from our customary standards and practices;?withholding and other taxes on repatriated funds and other payments by subsidiaries;?other cultural and linguistic differences;?difficulties in managing or overseeing foreign operations and agents;?potentially longer payment cycles;?different credit risks; and ?difficulty of enforcing agreements, collecting receivables and protecting intellectual property and other assets through non-U.S. legal systems.
-Additionally, our primary manufacturing locations are in Mexico, China, Vietnam, North Macedonia, Czech Republic and Ukraine, all countries that have historically experienced a heightened degree of political, civil and labor uncertainty.
-Chinese-based OEMs are growing market share in global markets.
-However, continued U.S.-China trade tensions and weakening economic conditions, among other factors, may result in reduced sales, profitability and margins, increased operating costs and challenges to gaining or holding market share.
-Furthermore, certain risks and uncertainties of doing business in China are solely within the control of the Chinese government, including Chinese regulation of the scope of our business and investments in China, as well as our ability to provide cash to and repatriate cash from our business entities in China.
+In 2025, 66% of our product revenue was generated from sales to customers outside the United States (based on shipment destination), including Europe and Asia.
+Further, we have significant personnel, property, equipment and operations located outside of the United States.
+We also conduct certain investing and financing activities in local currencies.
+In addition to the general risks relating to our operations, our international operations are subject to significant unique risks inherent in doing business abroad, many of which have had a significant impact on our business and financial performance in recent years, including: ?exposure to local economic, political, social and labor practices and conditions;?different, complex and continuously changing local laws and regulations and enforcement thereof;?changes in government leadership;?increases in costs of and disruptions in international shipping related to global conflicts and environmental conditions;?increases in duties, tariffs and taxation on the import or export of our products related to U.S. trade disputes, trade restrictions, potential trade wars and other global conflicts;?exposure to infectious disease and epidemics, including the effects on our business operations, and those of our customers and suppliers, in geographic locations impacted by an outbreak;?violence and civil unrest (including acts of terrorism, drug-cartel related and other forms of violence and outbreaks of war);?expropriation, nationalization or other protectionist activities;?currency exchange rate fluctuations and currency controls;?withholding and other taxes on repatriated funds and other payments by subsidiaries;?difficulties in managing or overseeing foreign operations and agents; and ?different credit risks.
+We work with select domestic manufacturers in China, with over 15% of our 2025 product revenue generated from sales to customers in China.
+Chinese-based OEMs and automotive suppliers are growing market share in global markets.
+However, continued U.S.-China trade tensions and weakening economic conditions, among other factors, may result in reduced sales, profitability and margins, increased operating costs and challenges to gaining or holding market share with such OEMs.
+Furthermore, certain risks and uncertainties of doing business in China are solely within the control of the Chinese government and such regulations may favor domestic Chinese automotive suppliers, including Chinese regulation of the scope of our business and investments in China, as well as our ability to provide cash to and repatriate cash from our business entities in China.
 In order to maintain access to the Chinese market, we may be required to comply with significant technical and other regulatory requirements that are unique to the Chinese market, at times with challenging lead times.
-These actions may increase the cost of doing business in China or limit how and under what conditions we may do business in China, which could materially and adversely affect our profitability and financial condition.
+These actions may increase the cost of doing business in China, hinder our ability to compete with Chinese-based automotive suppliers and limit how and under what conditions we may do business in China, which could materially and adversely affect our profitability and financial condition.

 Capital Markets - Risk 1